 When the scope of innovation is large and the capacity of the team is small, it becomes challenging for internal developers to maintain key relationships with department stakeholders.
 These relationships are pivotal to understanding pain points within the organization and how software could potentially alleviate them.

 “Hiring” an internal development team can also be a challenge when legacy systems are involved.
 Oftentimes, if a carrier has an internal tech team, they are likely dedicated to maintaining the legacy systems that keep the company running.
 Finding a developer that has the drive to innovate but is willing to dedicate their time towards maintaining those systems can be challenging.

 What does this mean for your insurance firm?

 Follow this blog or our social media to be alerted about our next post, which will detail the pros and cons of partnering with a software development company.

-Check out more from our interview with Rob Galbraith in the coming weeks to learn more about the future of the insurance industry and get hands-on tips for your firm.
+Check out more from our interview with Rob Galbraith to learn more about the future of the insurance industry and get hands-on tips for your firm.